 A psychological suitability screening test approved by the Kentucky Law Enforcement Council will be conducted on selected candidates.

-Upon completion of Phase 2, all components from Phase 1 and Phase 2 shall be reviewed and taken into consideration when recommending candidates for selection to the police training academy.
+Upon completion of the background and polygraph process, all components from Phase 1 and Phase 2 shall be reviewed and taken into consideration when recommending candidates for selection to the police training academy.

 Each candidate recommended for selection shall successfully pass a pre-academy physical fitness test.
 This exam will consist of the same five components given during the pre-employment testing phase.
-However, this is an additional requirement solely for LFUCG purposes and, therefore, no retest options are provided.
+This is an additional requirement solely for LFUCG purposes and, therefore, no retest options are provided.

 A medical examination will be given to those candidates recommended for appointment by the Police Chief.
 Those candidates recommended must successfully pass the medical examination.
 The medical examination will be job-related and will include drug/illegal substance screening, which must be successfully completed before any candidate’s name can be submitted to the Urban County Council for ratification.